 The four-page issue brief, authored by Joint Center Technology Policy Director Dr. Dominique Harrison, reveals that 38 percent of African Americans in the Black Rural South report that they lack internet access.
 This is much higher than rates reported by other groups—including whites in the Black Rural South, rural residents outside of the South, and African Americans nationwide.
 Dr. Harrison finds that the lack of broadband in the Black Rural South is driven by both the lack of affordability and availability of broadband services.

-Dr. Harrison’s four-page issue brief summarizes the research, analysis, and solutions that will be detailed in her forthcoming 45-page report on the same topic, which will be released later this summer.
+Dr. Harrison’s four-page issue brief summarizes the research, analysis, and solutions detailed in this 36-page report.